energywebfoundation/origin/packages/utils-demo/README.md

 usage: command to transfer the ownership of a certificate
 <br>params:
 * <code>certId</code>: id of the certificate to be transferred
-* <code>assetOwner</code>: address of the current owner of the certificate(must have trading rights)
+* <code>deviceOwner</code>: address of the current owner of the certificate(must have trading rights)
-* <code>assetOwnerPK</code>: private key of the current owner of the certificate
+* <code>deviceOwnerPK</code>: private key of the current owner of the certificate
 * <code>addressTo</code>: address of the trader account to whom the certificate is to be transferred(must having trading rights)

 #### example
 We want to transfer the certificate with id <code>0</code>.
-The transaction to do so must be signed by the assetOwner proving the current ownership of the certificate.
-Therefore the asset owner's address and private key are required.
+The transaction to do so must be signed by the deviceOwner proving the current ownership of the certificate.
+Therefore the device owner's address and private key are required.
 The certificate's ownership will be transferred to <code>0x4095f1db44884764C17c7A9A31B4Bf20f5779691</code><br>

-###### NOTE: The current owner of the asset and the future owner must both have trading rights.
+###### NOTE: The current owner of the device and the future owner must both have trading rights.
 <code>
 {
     "type": "TRANSFER_CERTIFICATE",
     "data": {
         "certId": 0,
-        "assetOwner": "0x33496f621350cea01b18ea5b5c43c6c233c3f72d",
+        "deviceOwner": "0x33496f621350cea01b18ea5b5c43c6c233c3f72d",
-        "assetOwnerPK": "0x96ce644659ea5572aedc29296c866a62c36c6cdcafc8801c1c46d02abc8c0047",
+        "deviceOwnerPK": "0x96ce644659ea5572aedc29296c866a62c36c6cdcafc8801c1c46d02abc8c0047",
         "addressTo": "0x4095f1db44884764C17c7A9A31B4Bf20f5779691"
     }
 }